Pythonian/fakernaija/README.md

 ## Overview

 **Fakernaija** is a Python library designed to help developers generate realistic Nigerian-specific data.
-With a simple interface and a variety of data, it can be used for creating mock data tailored to the Nigerian context.
-Whether you're working on testing, development, or educational projects, Fakernaija can help you generate random data to meet your requirements, including a CLI for easy data exports.
+Whether you're working on testing, development, or educational projects, **Fakernaija** can help you generate random data with Nigerian contexts, including a CLI for easy data exports.

-_This library does not intend to be a drop-in replacement to the popular [Python Faker](https://faker.readthedocs.io/en/master/) package, but should complement it in cases where you need Nigerian contexts for your data generation._
+The documentation is hosted on [Read the Docs](https://fakernaija.readthedocs.io).

 ----